 2. Connect with your body.
 Chronic anxiety takes a toll on your physical health through inflammation and other symptoms.
 Scanning your body reminds you to lower your shoulders and unfurrow your brow.

 3. Change your brain.
 Meditation alters your brain so your contentment will grow.
-Stress hormones decrease and serotonin levels rise.
+Using a guided meditation for anxiety and sleep can reduce the stress hormones decrease and serotonin levels rise.
 Gray matter enlarges, while the amygdala, which processes fear, shrinks.

 How to Meditate to Reduce Anxiety

-Getting started in learning steps of meditation for stress is a decision that will bring you many benefits to all the areas of your life.
+Getting started in using a guided meditation for anxiety and sleep is a decision that will bring you many benefits to all the areas of your life.
 With the turmoil of this society that is going faster and faster, many times we get sick and become unbalanced in all aspects.
 Meditation will help us maintain a balance and perform more in the tasks of everyday life.

 Why is meditation important?
 Meditation is the practice that serves to empower the mind and bring about mindful consciousness.
 Restores the connection with the inner individual and provides clarity and peace of mind.
 It helps us to understand our actions in a better way and provides a harmonious way of life with our surroundings.

-Meditation techniques for anxiety can be adapted to suit your individual needs.
+Guided meditation for anxiety and sleep can be adapted to suit your individual needs.
 Take classes or sit at home for free on your own schedule.

 1. Start off gradually.
-The benefits of meditation for stress can often be seen within a week or two, and even 10 minutes a day pays off.
+The benefits of guided meditation for anxiety and sleep can often be seen within a week or two, and even 10 minutes a day pays off.
 Set aside a brief time each day for contemplation.

 2. Clarify your purpose.
 You may want to use meditation as part of your spiritual practice or take a completely secular approach.
 Meditation is not necessarily religious.
 You can develop greater peace of mind with your own set of beliefs.